Typical Delaware Personal Income Tax refunds may take up to 10-12 weeks to process More Info

 A. Form W-2c (Corrected Wage & Tax Statement) is used to make corrections on W-2 forms already issued.
 The form is used to make any and all corrections on previously issued W-2s from current or past years.

 Form W-2c is prepared by entering both the previously incorrect information and also the corrected information.
 Only data you want corrected should be included on the W-2c form.

-The Delaware Division of Revenue only accepts W-2c and W-3c forms in paper format.
-At the present time, these forms cannot be electronically filed.
+The Delaware Division of Revenue accepts W-2c and W-3c forms in paper format only.
+At this time, these forms cannot be electronically filed.
 Once completed, W-2c forms should be sent to the Division of Revenue at the post office box address listed below and also issued to employee(s) as soon as possible so that they can file their tax returns.

 Q. What are the specifications for W-2 data files?

 - Each data file should include RA, RE, RW, RS, and RF records.
 RT records are optional.
 (RV, RO, RT, and RU records will be ignored if present.)

 - RS records are required for all employees with Delaware withholding, and must include the following:

 Social Security Number (9 digits; do not truncate)

 Delaware wages and withholding

 Other fields in the state record may be left blank or zero-filled.